SleuthBear/Federated-Learning-Prototype/README.md

         -CAcreateserial -out server.crt -days 365

 Python Environment Setup:
-*1. Make sure python is installed.
+ - Make sure python is installed.
-*2. create a virtual environment with the following command:
+ - create a virtual environment with the following command:
 >> python3 -m venv venv
-*3. Activate the virtual environment with the following command:
+ - Activate the virtual environment with the following command:
 >> source venv/bin/activate
-*4. Install the required packages with the following command:
+ - Install the required packages with the following command:
 >> pip install -r requirements.txt

+How to Run:
+ - run dataDownload.py. this will download the iris data onto your system.
+ - run server.py.
+This will intialize the flask app, so clients can make api calls
+ - run client.py.
+This will create 3 simulated client computers, and register them with the server.
+   The server will then trigger training to start, collect the trained models, aggregate and test them.